stylight/handbook/_docs/units.markdown

 ## Guilds

 Since teams are cut along business functions, employees with the same specialties are spread across different teams, like engineers and designers.
-To exchange knowledge within our specialties there are guilds (aka communities of practice or short CoPs).
-Which guilds you join is up to you.
-Go ahead and [browse the guild calendar](https://www.google.com/calendar/render?cid=stylight.de_3sci6nglq00utd2d6ocdml1938@group.calendar.google.com) and go to a few meetings to see if you like them.
-Missing a guild?
-Then start it!

-Other ways we share knowledge are [Brown Bag Lunches](http://engineering.stylight.com/run-brown-bag-lunches/).
+To exchange knowledge within our specialties we meet in [guilds](knowledge-sharing.html).